PowerpediaInterns/tag_based_on_title/README.md

 # tag_based_on_title
-Tags a desired Namespace with a category based on its title
+Tags a desired Namespace with a category based on its title.

 ## Class variables for customization
 ### NAMESPACE